Tips to Minimize Lead Exposure

 The best thing parents can do to lessen the effects of lead exposure on their child is to give their brain a “good cushion.”
 You can do this by engaging in activities that promote healthy brain development, such as reading, playing, and singing with your child.
 Also, provide your child with nutritious foods that are essential for healthy growth.

+In addition to drinking water, many children are still being exposed to lead-based paint, which was commonly used prior to 1978.
 Chicago residents with questions about lead contamination in their home’s water or paint, can call the city at 3-1-1 for guidance on how to get them tested.

 Keep your little ones safe during playtime with these helpful toy safety tips from Lurie Children's Patient and Family Education Team.

 Learn how Trauma and EMS experts from Lurie Children’s Emergency and Surgery Departments are teaching lifesaving CPR and bleeding cessation skills to the public, and how to sign up for the training.